 The Consumer Price Index (CPI) is a vital economic indicator that measures the average change over time in prices paid for a basket of consumer goods and services commonly purchased by urban consumers, including food, housing, transportation, healthcare, education, and entertainment.
 It is a widely used and influential economic indicator, providing essential information about inflation, consumer spending patterns, and the economy’s overall health.

-The Consumer Price Index for all urban consumers was up 3.3% in May and just 3.0% in June.
-In July, CPI increased 2.9% for the year ending July 2024, the fourth consecutive month of deceleration:
+The Consumer Price Index for all urban consumers was up 0.4% in December 2024, the fourth consecutive month of increases.
+The CPI rose 2.9% in all of 2024.

 Interest Rates

 The Federal Reserve sets the Federal Funds Rate, which effectively controls interest rates.
-The federal funds rate stands at 5.25% as of mid-2024, driving up the cost of mortgages, auto loans, and other forms of credit.
+The federal funds rate currently stands at 4.33%, driving up the cost of mortgages, auto loans, and other forms of credit.
 High interest rates have dampened home sales, with mortgage rates hovering near 7%, making homeownership more difficult for many Americans.

 Credit Card Debt

 American consumers increasingly rely on credit to maintain spending amid rising prices.
 According to the Federal Reserve Bank of New York, credit card debt surpassed $1 trillion in 2023 for the first time in U.S. history.
-Credit-card debt set a new record in the second quarter of 2024: $1.14 trillion.
+Credit-card debt set a new record in the third quarter of 2024: $1.17 trillion, the highest balance since the New York Fed began tracking in 1999.
 The average interest rate on credit card balances has risen to 28%, according to Forbes, which could result in a financial crunch for consumers unable to pay down their balances.

 Before the pandemic in November 2019, the average credit card balance per person was $6,194.
-According to LendingTree, the national average card debt among cardholders with unpaid balances in the fourth quarter of 2023 was $6,864 That includes debt from bank cards and retail credit cards.
+According to LendingTree, the national average card debt among cardholders with unpaid balances in the third quarter of 2024 was $7,236.
+That includes debt from bank cards and retail credit cards.

 Household Debt

 Household debt levels, including credit cards and student loans, are at historic highs, leaving consumers vulnerable to economic shocks.
-The New York Fed’s quarterly Household Debt and Credit Survey (HHDC) shows that total consumer debt is $17.8 trillion as of the second quarter of 2024.
+The New York Fed’s quarterly Household Debt and Credit Survey (HHDC) shows that total consumer debt is $17.94 trillion as of the third quarter of 2024.
 That’s a record high.
-According to Experian, the average total consumer household debt in 2023 was $104,215.
+According to Experian, the average total consumer household debt in 2024 was $105,056, up 0.8% compared to the year before.

 Student Loan Debt

 The resumption of student loan payments paused during the pandemic could further strain household budgets.
-As of July 2024, total student loan debt in the U.S. reached $1.59 trillion.
-With student loan payments restarting for 40 million Americans in October 2023, economists predict a significant decline in consumer spending, particularly among younger consumers.
+As of the third quarter of 2024, total student loan debt in the U.S. reached $1.61 trillion.
+After student loan payments restarted for 40 million Americans in October 2023, economists predicted a significant decline in consumer spending, particularly among younger consumers.
+Instead, most Americans have sunken deeper in debt.

 Government Debt

 The national debt continues to rise, increasing concerns about potential future fiscal challenges.
-U.S. government debt has soared past $35 trillion as of August 20, 2024, raising broad concerns about fiscal sustainability.
+U.S. government debt has soared past $35.5 trillion as of September 30, 2024, raising broad concerns about fiscal sustainability.
 In fiscal 2008, at the end of the Great Recession, total debt stood at just $14 trillion.
 So, in less than two decades, government debt has more than doubled.
 Rising interest rates increase the cost of servicing this debt, constraining future government spending and necessitating tough decisions on federal budget priorities.
-As of July 2024, the U.S. government spent $956 billion to maintain the debt, which is 17% of the total federal spending in fiscal year 2024.
+As of December 2024, the U.S. government spent $308 billion to maintain the debt, which is 17% of total federal spending in fiscal year 2025.

 Additionally, the recent debt ceiling crisis exposed vulnerabilities in political negotiations, and ongoing budget deficits contribute to a growing national debt burden.
 The debt ceiling, or debt limit, is a restriction imposed by Congress on the amount of outstanding national debt the federal government can have.
 The debt ceiling is the amount that the Treasury can borrow to pay the bills that have become due and pay for future investments.
 Once the debt ceiling is reached, the federal government cannot increase the outstanding debt, losing the ability to pay bills and fund programs and services.